i-dream-of-ai/linkup-search/README.md

 # 🌟 Linkup for Claude: Internet Access for Your AI Assistant

 Give Claude access to real-time knowledge and premium content.
-Transform Claude's responses with current events, and trusted, premium sources through Linkup's powerful search capability.
+Get rid of Claude's cutoff data and transform Claude's responses with current events, and trusted, premium sources through Linkup's powerful search capability.

 ## ⚡️ Get Started in 60 Seconds